kristoff-it/zig-okredis/README.md

 ## Project status
-OkRedis is currently in alpha as some basic (and boring) connection-management features need to be added, but it's definitely complete enough to try and build something with it.
+OkRedis is currently in alpha as some basic (and boring) connection-management features need to be added, but it's definitely complete enough to be taken for a spin.

 ## Zero dynamic allocations, unless explicitly wanted
 The client has two main interfaces to send commands: `send` and `sendAlloc`.